Bylka93/emoter/README.md

 <img src="/screenshots/emoter_demo_5.png?raw=true" width="600px" />

-### Prerequisites
+## Prerequisites

-* Windows / Mac (Untested on Linux)
 * Python 3.5 or higher
-* Pip / virtual environments (Pip not required if installing via setup.py)
+* TextBlob
+* NLTK
+* NumPy
+* pandas
+* scikit-learn

 ## Introduction

-Emote uses the TextBlob / NLTK, NumPy, SciPy, pandas, and scikit-learn libraries to build a probabilistic sentiment analyzer for 26 different classifications.
-These classifications have been divided into 13 pairs of opposites, and are designed to be grouped together to create tone clusters that can then encompass more values as well as decrease false positives.
-Based off these tone clusters, a further 10 additional tone classifications are derived.
+Emote uses the TextBlob / NLTK, NumPy, pandas, and scikit-learn libraries to build a probabilistic sentiment analyzer for 26 different classifications.
+These classifications have been divided into 13 pairs of opposites, and are designed to be grouped together to create tone clusters that can then lead to further tone classifications (currently for a total of 36), as well as decrease false positive detections.

-Emoter is a basic but functional chatbot library intergrated with Emote, in order to give chatbot agents the ability to empathize with users and give back emotionally appropriate responses.
-Emoter agents thus can operate on a "higher level of thinking", by first categorizing messages and then choosing specific, interchangable "conversations" (lists of text responses) to respond from based on certain emotional tones.
-Within these conversations, Emoter looks for matching text in its database and compares it with the user input on a sliding threshold, outputting the corresponding response if the threshold is met.
+Emoter is a basic but functional chatbot library intergrated with Emote, in order to give conversational agents the ability to better empathize with users and give back more emotionally appropriate responses.
+Emoter chatbots can operate on a "higher" level of thinking, by first categorizing messages and then choosing specific, interchangable "conversations" (lists of text responses) to respond from based on detected emotions in user messages.

 Both Emote and Emoter can be run offline.
-While Emoter's responses are completely pre-written as of now, plans for developing an "improvisation" feature through using Markov chains and / or a neural network is in the works.
+Emote comes with a REST API for basic sentiment analysis, and has a mass analysis feature (currently only supporting CSV and text files).

 ### Full List of Emotional Tone Classifications